Italian Co-belligerent Army: Italian Co-belligerent Army from late 1944 to 1945

 After the Battle of Filottrano in July 1944 the Italian government proposed to increase the number of Italian troops fighting on the Allied side.
-The proposal was accepted and in September 1944 the CIL was taken out of the line and sent to the rear to be equipped with British material, including British Battledress uniforms and helmets.
+The proposal was accepted and in September 1944 the CIL was taken out of the line and sent to the rear to be equipped with British material, including British Battledress uniforms and Brodie helmets.
 On 24 September 1944, the CIL was disbanded and its personnel and units used to form the first combat groups: "Legnano" and "Folgore".
 Soon four more combat groups were formed: "Cremona", "Friuli", "Mantova", and "Piceno".
 These groups were equal in size to weak divisions.
 The established strength for each was 432 officers, 8,578 other ranks, 116 field guns, 170 mortars, 502 light machine guns, and 1,277 motor vehicles.
 The Combat Groups were given the names of old Royal Army divisions and followed the numbering system of older regiments to some extent.
 These groups were attached to various American and British formations on the Gothic Line.
 The following is the "order of battle" of the Italian Co-belligerent Army as of April 1945.

 The Chief of Staff of the Armed Forces High Command was Marshal Giovanni Messe, while the Chief of Staff of the Army was Lieutenant General Paolo Berardi.